{Perfume Q & A} with Kathy of Colonial Drug - Tastes of Summer: 2007 Bestseller Summery Fragrances

 Creed Virgin Island Water, Royal Water

-We think she made a comment about the fact that here the selection varied more (interview took place last week).
+Kathy made a comment about the fact that here the selection varied more.

-It's best to use atomizers in the summer and not to forget to use powders and talc.
-These tend to be neglected but are great to make the shoes, clothes, and skin smoother and drier in the heat.
-The British powders and talc are especially good and should always be applied in the last stage after you have perfumed yourself, not first as many people do.
+It's best to use atomizers in the summer and to not forget to use powders and talc.
+These tend to be neglected but are great to make shoes, clothes, and skin smoother and drier in the heat.
+The British powders and talc are especially good and should always be applied in the last stage after you have perfumed yourself - not first, as many people do.

 Nice to see Ms. B here !